pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-sort-percentiles.md

   };
 }
 ```
-> _If running MongoDB version 5.2 or greater, you can instead comment/uncomment the specific lines indicated in the code above to leverage MongoDB's new `$sortArray` operator before running it_
+> _If running MongoDB version 5.2 or greater, you can instead comment/uncomment the specific lines indicated in the code above to leverage MongoDB's new `$sortArray` operator_

 Define the pipeline ready to perform the aggregation: